kubermatic/docs/content/kubeone/v1.6/known-issues/_index.en.md

 ### Description

-A KubeOne clusters with Cilium CNI running on a systemd based distribution the network can become unstable.
+A KubeOne clusters with Cilium CNI running on a systemd based distribution can get into an unstable network state.
 We do not necessarily meet the [requirements for systemd based distribution](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions) by default.

 An update of systemd caused an incompatibility with cilium.
 With that change systemd is managing external routes by default.